• Home

 • Think about why you want to tell your death or grief story.
 Can you come up with a suitable ending, either how you felt about the experience or what you learned from that person or how it influenced you in how you relate to death now, etc. What do you want the listeners to take away from hearing your story?

 • Please practice the timing of your story before hand so you know you won't go over the 10 minutes.
+We also ask you to 'watch the clock' yourself which is on the opposite wall to the stage.

 We ask that you do not film or record people's stories or share them on social media.